cogup/x-admin/README.md

 - `resourceName`: A string representing the name of the resource.

-Here's an example of how you might use the `x-admin` parameter with correct formatting:
+Here's an example of how you might use the `ohdash` parameter with correct formatting:

 ```json
 {